kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

    :app/stop {:gx/processor (constantly nil)}})
 ```

-We defined `get-users` handler and `router` component, they linked in our configuration in `:http/routes` and `:http/router` nodes respectively.
-Next we add rest of our components:
+We defined `get-users` handler and `router` component, they are linked in our configuration in `:http/routes` and `:http/router` nodes respectively.
+Next, we add the rest of our components:
 ```clojure title="src/app.clj"
 ;; handler component
 (def handler